pivotal-cf/docs-addon-fim/README.md

 # About this Repo

-This repo contains documentation for Pivotal File Integrity Monitoring.
+This repo contains documentation for File Integrity Monitoring.

 This repo is published as part of the pcfservices book.